samfitgen/trgen/docs/Triathlete-Full_Distance_Triathlon-High_Volume.md

 **Description**:

-> Run 10-15min working up to Easy-Moderate, RPE 6 pace to warm up, then trim
+> Run 10-15min working up to Easy-Moderate, RPE6 pace to warm up, then trim
 > things down a bit by running 4x3-minute Hard, RPE9 high-speed surges with 2
-> minutes of recovery after each followed by 10min Easy, RPE 4 to cool down for
+> minutes of recovery after each followed by 10min Easy, RPE4 to cool down for
 > about 40 minutes of running